 CQRLOG for LINUX by OK2CQR & OK1RR

-A multitab window appears, allowing setup of following parameters:
+A multitab window appears, allowing setup of the following parameters:

-The first tab of the 'Preferences' card is labelled 'Program'.
-Here is the setup of main program behaviour.
+The first tab of the 'Preferences' dialog is labelled 'Program'.
+Here you can setup the

 The Internet connection

 is important to those who are behind a proxy.